 The gas station was voted the best gas station in the Veneto region in 1952.
 The commemorative cup is displayed inside the museum, and has been given to Marco by the Menardi Brothers, the managers of the facility at the time of the award.
 There are also many other gadgets that were given to the gas station customers.
 In the museum it is also possible to see the original table of the Cortina Vespa sales and service assistant center, run by the Zangiacomi and Fersuoch company.

 ...
 The gas station was voted the best gas station in the Veneto region in 1952...

 This page was written with the help of Marco "Devils", whom we thank for helping us discover such an interesting part of the Cortina d'Ampezzo history.
 We also thank him for sharing his experience, as well as photographs of him aboard his inseparable Vespa.
 If you want to contact him the easiest way is to write him a message: we recommend using his Instagram page.

 We hope you liked this page on the Cortina Vespa Museum.
-Before saying goodbye, we would suggest you read all the articles we wrote about Cortina d'Ampezzo by clicking here.
+Before saying goodbye, we would suggest you read our home page, with all the articles we wrote about Cortina d'Ampezzo.

 If you want to thank us you can read the page Support us.
 If you only want to suggest a change, propose something or just say hello, in the section contacts and info you'll find all the ways to reach us.